bhakiyakalimuthu/server-clique/README.md

 ### ***SERVER-CLIQUE (server-client-queue)***
-* This repo containing code for a server and client that communicate via message queue.
+* This repo containing code for a server and clients that communicate via message queue.
-* Rabbit mq is used as message queue.
-* Client request server to AddItem(key, value), RemoveItem(key), GetItem(key), GetAllItems() via rabbitmq
 * Server has data structure that holds the data in the memory while keeping the order of items as they added.
-* Server reads the request events(client request) from rabbitmq and act accordingly.
+* Server reads the request events(client request) from message queue and act accordingly.
+* Client request server to AddItem(key, value), RemoveItem(key), GetItem(key), GetAllItems() via message queue.
+* Clients can be added / removed while not interfering to the server or other clients.
+* `RabbitMQ` is used as a message queue.

 # Prerequisites
 - Go 1.19